 Open-source software cannot use the propriety Microsoft PKI, and so uses PGP digital signatures instead.
 Which must then be manually authenticated.
 These work very much like the key pairs used to authenticate PGP emails, and as we shall see, verifying PGP digital signatures requires using a PGP-compatible mail program.

 Unfortunately, this also means that like using PGP to secure emails, using PGP digital signatures is overly complex.

 How to verify a digital signature using Kleopatra GUI

-To verify a file’s digital signature, you must use a PGP client (or more accurately GnuPG – its open source clone).
+To verify a file’s PGP digital signature you must use a PGP client (or more accurately GnuPG - its open-source clone).
 Versions of GnuPG are available for Windows (Gpg4win), Mac OSX, and Linux (usually pre-installed).

 The Gpg4win download is itself digitally signed with a key that has been verified by a recognized certificate authority (CA), and which can be independently checked for verification using a trusted older copy of GnuPG (an SHA1 hash is also available).
 You should never trust a copy of Gpg4win that you have not verified.

 Once GnuPG is installed, we need three things to verify a digital signature:

 - The file we want to verify (duh!) e.g. the pidgin-otr-4.0.1.exe installer